gasduster99/sppComp/try1/try1_2.md

 understandable and scalable structure to build upon.

-Given the categorical nature of port complex variables, the typical heirarchical regularization priors amoung port complexes are not appropriate.
+Given the categorical nature of port complex variables, the typical hierarchical regularization priors among port complexes are not appropriate.
 Rather, we frame port complex pooling as a model uncertainty problem, in which we consider some degree of port complex pooling, but the exact degree of pooling, and the particular partitioning of the pooled port complexes are not